mitou/jr.mitou.org/_posts/english/2025-09-01-oshaberi_taskboard.md

 ---
+lang: en
 layout: post
 title: |
-  UmiNavi — 個人開発者のための水中ドローン向け自己位置推定システム
+  Chatty Task Board – A Device to Prevent Forgetfulness and Support Children’s Self-Management Through Analog-like operation
 description: |
-  GPSが届かない水中での自己位置推定に高価な音響測位システムが必要という参入障壁を下げ、個人でも高精度な位置情報を活用した水中探査に挑戦できるようにする、オープンソースの自己位置推定システムです。<br><br>GPSが届かない水中での自己位置推定には、従来、数百万円もする高価な音響測位システムが必要であり、私のような個人開発者にとっては導入が困難でした。<br><br>本プロジェクトは、この「高価で手が出ない」という参入障壁を取り除き、誰もが高精度な位置情報を活用した水中探査に挑戦できる環境を目指します。
+  Even if you try to manage your daily to-do list on a whiteboard or similar device, some people end up forgetting to use it.

+While smartphone reminder apps can be effective, there are individuals—such as children and older adults—who do not use smartphones for various reasons.
+In addition, many find task management unenjoyable and difficult to sustain.
+To address these issues, we developed a device that helps prevent forgetfulness by enabling digital task management through analog interactions, allowing children to enjoyably develop self-management habits.

-permalink: /projects/2025/uminavi
+permalink: /english/projects/2025/oshaberi_taskboard
-thumbnail: /assets/img/projects/2025/uminavi.webp
+thumbnail: /assets/img/projects/2025/oshaberi_taskboard.webp
 twitter_card: summary_large_image

 ---

-{% assign pj           = site.data.projects | where_exp: "pj", "pj.id == 'uminavi'" | first %}
+{% assign pj           = site.data.projects | where_exp: "pj", "pj.id == 'oshaberi_taskboard'" | first %}
 {% assign translations = site.data.translations %}
 {% assign lang         = page.lang | default: 'ja' %}